erincatto/box2d/docs/simulation.md

 BVH but is necessary to ensure the BVH is valid for subsequent queries, such as ray casts.

 ### bullets
 This is where bullets are processed.
-Not that this comes after hit events because continuous collision in Box2D does not generate events until the next time step.
+Note that this comes after hit events because continuous collision in Box2D does not generate events until the next time step.

 ### island sleep